How your grades could affect your student loans

 Grades and financial aid

 Getting good grades might not help that much with loans — your grades just need to stay satisfactory.
 The same is true for many other types of financial aid.
 Most schools require at least a 2.0 GPA to be eligible for need-based aid or athletic scholarships.

 You’ll need to score a bit higher to keep a merit-based scholarship, however.
-Most require students to earn at least a 3.0 GPA to qualify for or renew their scholarship or grant.
-Some even go as high as 3.5.
+Most require students to earn at least a 3.0 to 3.5 GPA to qualify for or renew a scholarship or grant.

 5 tips to keep your grades up